-Total rent expense related to operating leases recorded in "Cost of goods sold" in the Consolidated Statement of Operations was \$22 million each during 2018 and 2017.
-Total rent expense related to operating leases recorded in "Selling, general and administrative expense" in the Consolidated Statement of Operations was \$2 million each during 2018 and 2017.
-During both 2018 and 2017, we made principal payments of less than \$1 million for finance leases.
+Financial information for the year ended December 31, 2018 is not presented under ASC 842 as we adopted the new standard using the modified retrospective adjustment approach in 2019.
+Total rent expense related to operating leases recorded in "Cost of goods sold" in the Consolidated Statement of Operations was \$22 million during 2018.
+Total rent expense related to operating leases recorded in "Selling, general and administrative expense" in the Consolidated Statement of Operations was \$2 million during 2018.
+During 2018, we made principal payments of less than \$1 million for finance leases.

-Additional information relating to cash flows and ROU assets for the year ended December 31, 2019 is as follows:
+Additional information relating to cash flows and ROU assets for the year ended December 31, 2020 and 2019 is as follows:

-December 31, 2019 Cash paid for amounts included in the measurement of lease liabilities: Operating cash flows used for operating leases \$41 Operating cash flows used for finance leases \$ 2 Financing cash flows used for finance leases \$ 1
+December 31, 2020 December 31, 2019 Cash paid for amounts included in the measurement of lease liabilities: Operating cash flows used for operating leases \$55 \$41 Operating cash flows used for finance leases \$ 2 \$ 2 Financing cash flows used for finance leases \$ 1 \$ 1

-Additional information relating to ROU assets for the year ended December 31, 2019 is as follows:
+Additional information relating to ROU assets for the year ended December 31, 2020 and 2019 is as follows:

-Year Ended December 31, 2019 ROU assets obtained in exchange for lease obligations: Operating leases obtained in the normal course of business \$28 Operating leases acquired in connection with Cristal acquisition \$40
+Year Ended December 31, 2020 2019 ROU assets obtained in exchange for lease obligations: Operating leases obtained in the normal course of business \$29 \$28 Operating leases acquired in connection with Cristal acquisition \$- \$40

-As of December 31, 2019, we have additional operating leases, primarily for equipment and machinery, that have not yet commenced.
-The related ROU asset is approximately \$1 million.
-These leases will commence later in 2020 with lease terms of approximately two years.
+As of December 31, 2020, we have additional operating leases, primarily for equipment and machinery, that have not yet commenced.
+The related ROU asset is approximately \$63 million.
+These leases will commence later in 2022 with lease terms of approximately 15 years.